Chart Color Schemes

 Apollo Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Apollo Bay, as per the latest Census evaluation, 83.9% of dwellings were houses, with the remaining 16.0% being semi-detached, apartments, or other types.
-In comparison, Non-Metro Vic had 93.2% houses and 6.8% other dwellings.
-Home ownership in Apollo Bay stood at 47.2%, similar to Non-Metro Vic., with mortgaged dwellings at 23.8% and rented ones at 29.0%.
-The median monthly mortgage repayment was $1,700, higher than Non-Metro Vic.'s average of $1,300.
-Median weekly rent in Apollo Bay was $300, compared to Non-Metro Vic.'s $250.
+In Apollo Bay, as per the latest Census evaluation, 83.9% of dwellings were houses, with the remaining 16.0% comprising semi-detached homes, apartments, and other dwelling types.
+This compares to Non-Metro Vic.'s figures of 93.2% houses and 6.8% other dwellings.
+Home ownership in Apollo Bay stood at 47.2%, similar to Non-Metro Vic., with mortgaged properties at 23.8% and rented dwellings at 29.0%.
+The median monthly mortgage repayment was $1,700, higher than the Non-Metro Vic. average of $1,300.
+Weekly rent in Apollo Bay was recorded at $300, compared to Non-Metro Vic.'s $250.
 Nationally, Apollo Bay's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing